The two business men are featured as part of the “Forbes 400” issue, listing the 400 richest people in America.

 Forbes added Jay to their elite “Billionaires In The Making” list alongside Facebook President Sean Parker ($920 million), Zynga founder Mark Pincus ($850 million) , television/ movie producer Jerry Bruckheimer ($850 million), Jerry Seinfield ($800 million), Tiger Woods ($500 million) and Tyler Perry ($350 million).

-In addition to landing the cover, Jay gave an in depth interview with Forbes founder Steve Forbes alongside Buffet.
+In addition to landing the cover, Jay gave an in depth interview with Forbes founder Steve Forbes alongside Buffet, and expounded on how his TV Production Studio was responsible for a majority of this wealth.

 According to Jay, one of the “greatest tricks in music” is convincing artist that there’s no money in their profession.